Left: Cedar log dump, Clayoquot Sound,

 Natural Resources Canada

-Boycott Vancouver Island Association of Wood Processors
+Boycott members of the Vancouver Island Association of Wood Processors:

 Aquila Cedar Products